Azure/azure-powershell/documentation/migration-guides/Az.9.0.1-migration-guide.md

 ### `Get-AzSynapseLinkConnectionLinkTableStatus`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Remove-AzSynapseLinkConnection`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Update-AzSynapseLinkConnectionLandingZoneCredential`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Get-AzSynapseLinkConnectionLinkTable`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Stop-AzSynapseLinkConnection`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Set-AzSynapseLinkConnection`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Get-AzSynapseLinkConnection`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Start-AzSynapseLinkConnection`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.

 ### `Set-AzSynapseLinkConnectionLinkTable`

-- The type of property 'Properties' of type 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'Microsoft.Azure.Commands.Synapse.Models.PSLinkConnection'.
+- The type of property 'Properties' of type 'PSLinkConnectionResource' has changed from 'Azure.Analytics.Synapse.Artifacts.Models.LinkConnection' to 'PSLinkConnection'.